The Velvet Rope: Influence

+It also paved the way for mainstream artists to incorporate darker themes into their music while tapping their personal lives as inspiration — with Beyoncé's Beyoncé and Lemonade albums as well as Rihanna’s Rated R and Anti albums being prime examples.

 The Weeknd's Thursday was likened to an attempted "male equivalent" of the record.
 Kelly Rowland's Talk a Good Game drew comparisons for its revealing theme and production.
 Rowland's single "Dirty Laundry" was influenced by "What About", while single "Gone", featuring Wiz Khalifa, was inspired by "Got 'til It's Gone".
 TLC's "I'm Good at Being Bad" was inspired by the production and content of Jackson's "What About".
 Solange's True EP was compared within its production from Dev Hynes.
 The composition of single "Losing You" was also likened to "Together Again" for its melancholy theme within an "uplifting" dance song.
 Illangelo's "Clockwork" was also thought to recall the album.
 In hip hop, Odd Future collective The Internet were compared to "'‘Velvet Rope-era Janet" for their single "Cocaine".
 Kanye West's 808s & Heartbreak was also likened to the album.
 Jay-Z compared his song "December 4th" to "Got 'til It's Gone" in his memoir, Decoded.
 Joe Budden sampled the title track in the song "Velvet Rope".
 In jazz, its singles have been covered by Boney James and Gene Dunlap, with the title track covered by Paul Taylor and "Anything" by Will Downing.
-The album is considered to have influenced the development of alternative R&B, associated with acts such as Frank Ocean, Miguel and others.
+The album is considered to have influenced the development of alternative R&B, associated with acts such as Frank Ocean, Miguel, SZA and others.